balqui/prefscript/docs/doc.md

 Parentheses surrounding any function specification are always allowed but never compulsory; users can employ them at will to clarify their code.
 Parentheses surrounding anything that does not conform syntactically to a function specification are disallowed.
+Repeated definitions are allowed (e.g. by redefining an imported function) but _only_ if they are identical.
+It is planned for the future to allow them if it can be proved by transitivity that they define the same function, but this feature is not implemented yet.

 From a CLI (command line interface) simply call the `prefscript` interpreter followed by the name of the file containing the script.